-I am Lecturer in International Tax Law (equivalent to Assistant Professor) at the Centre for Commercial Law Studies, the postgraduate law programme of the Queen Mary University of London School of Law.
-I teach International Tax Law, US International Taxation, Chinese Taxation, Chinese Business Law and other Tax and Chinese law subjects.
+I am Lecturer (equivalent to Assistant Professor) in International Tax Law and Director of the LLM in Tax Law at the Centre for Commercial Law Studies, the postgraduate law programme of the Queen Mary University of London School of Law.

-Prior to completing the PhD, I practised in New York, China and the United Kingdom, primarily in the areas of international and US taxation.
+Prior to entering academia, I practised in New York, China and the United Kingdom, primarily in the areas of international and US taxation.